Israel accused of apartheid by Human Rights Watch

 HRW said the report was intended to compare Israeli law and government policy against legal standards governing the crimes of apartheid and persecution.
 The release of the report comes three months after a similar publication by Israeli human rights organization, B'Tselem, which also accused Israel of becoming an "apartheid regime" arguing that the traditional view of Israel as a democracy living side-by-side with a temporary Israeli occupation in the territories "imposed on some five million Palestinian subjects ... has grown divorced from reality."

 It also comes just weeks after the International Criminal Court in the Hague announced it was pursuing a war crimes investigation against Israel with a focus, among other things, on Israel's settlement activities in the West Bank.
+HRW says its findings mean the ICC should press ahead and "investigate and prosecute individuals credibly implicated" in apartheid and persecution.

+Israel captured the West Bank, East Jerusalem, and Gaza during a war with its Arab neighbors in 1967.
+Most of the international community regards all three territories as occupied Palestinian territory and all settlement building there as illegal under international law.
+Israel disputes those characterizations citing biblical claims on the land and the ambiguous status they held under previous Jordanian and Egyptian control.

+The Oslo Accords, signed in the 1990s, which gave limited autonomy to Palestinians in Gaza and parts of the West Bank, were intended to pave the way for a final resolution to the conflict before the turn of the century.
+More than 25 years later there is no sign of the much-vaunted two-state solution, which would see an independent Palestinian state living alongside Israel.